-Do I have to become someone I'm not to get through this?
+Do I have to become someone I'm not In Order to Lead?

-The leaders I work with don't achieve the results they do by abandoning what’s at their core.
-They succeed because they know their non-negotiables, the system they're operating within, and how they plan to handle the trade-offs they’ll be asked to make.
+The leaders I work with succeed because they know their non-negotiables, the system they're operating within, and how they plan to handle the trade-offs they’ll be asked to make.
 This clarity changes what's possible for them.
 Their values stay intact.

 Startup Co-Founder and Chief Engineer